Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 1. ~~Implement the actions and reducers~~
 1. ~~Do some code organizing and cleanup~~
 1. **Implement state and shapes**
-    1. **Provide a definition for the default state of the game**
+  1. **Define the default state of the game**
   1. **Build out a nested array to access all shapes in their array representation**
   1. **Write a function to grab a random shape**
 1. Connect each component up to state and reducers
 1. Implement block rotation
 1. Implement moving blocks
 1. Building a timer system
 1. Implementing Game Over and Restart

-The game will work by managing it's state in a series of arrays managed by the Redux store.
+The game will work by managing its state in a series of arrays managed by the Redux store.
 Manipulating and comparing these arrays will determine what the game shows and how the game plays.

-Nested arrays represent a two dimensional data structure.
-This reflects the two dimensional grid the game is played on.
+Nested arrays represent a two-dimensional data structure.
+This reflects the two-dimensional grid the game is played on.

 # Representation via Array